How to Successfully Contest a Will and Win: A Comprehensive Guide

 - Determine whether your reason for seeking a will or trust contest is valid.

-Before moving forward with the process of contesting a will or trust, it is important to ask yourself about the motive for your contest.
-Are you contesting the inheritance you were left because you think you deserved more, or is it because you believe foul play or lack of capacity was involved in the recent changes made to the decedent’s will or trust?
-If your motive falls under the latter category, you can move on to the next step of finding a trust and estate attorney.
+Before moving forward with the process of contesting a will or trust, it is important to ask yourself about your motive for your contest.
+Are you contesting the document because you think you deserve a greater inheritance, or is it because you believe foul play or lack of capacity was involved in the recent changes made to the decedent’s will or trust?
+If your motive falls under the latter category, you can move on to the next step.
 If your motive falls under the former category, your reason for bringing a contest may not be valid.
 Learn more about the grounds for contesting a will or trust. - Determine whether you have standing to bring a will or trust contest.

 If a contest has been brought, and a beneficiary or heir declines to participate, they could lose their seat at the negotiating table and potentially their inheritance.
 Before making the decision to sit out a contest, it is important for bystander or freeloader beneficiaries, as we like to call them, to discuss their decision to not participate with a lawyer. - Compile your evidence and seek the assistance of a trained trust and estate lawyer.